doableware/djongo/docs/docs/home.md

 {% capture introduction %}
 ![Djongo](/assets/images/home/djongo-symbol.png){: .align-right .djongo-symbol}
-Djongo is an extension to the traditional Django ORM framework.
+Djongo is a smarter approach to pymongo programming.
+It is an extension to the traditional [Django ORM](https://www.djangoproject.com/) framework.
 It maps python objects to MongoDB documents, a technique popularly referred to as Object Document Mapping or ODM.

 Constructing queries using Djongo is **much easier** compared to writing lengthy Pymongo query documents.
 Storing raw `JSON` emitted by the frontend directly into the database is scary.
 Djongo ensures that **only clean data** gets through.

 **You no longer** need to use the shell to inspect your data.
 By using the `Admin` package, you can access and modify data directly from the web browser.
 Djongo carries handy UI elements that help represent MongoDB documents on the browser.
+{% endcapture %}

+{% capture setup %}
+## Installation and Setup

+1. Download and install the latest version of Djongo by running:

+    ```
+    pip install djongo
+    ```

+2. The project directory is where all Djongo settings live.
+Auto generate the required files by running:

+    ```
+    django-admin startproject mysite
+    ```

+3. You can replace *mysite* with a name of your choosing.
+Go into the root of *mysite* directory to find the `settings.py` file.
+Add:

+    ```python
+      DATABASES = {
+          'default': {
+              'ENGINE': 'djongo',
+              'NAME': 'your-db-name',
+          }
+      }
+    ```

+4. YOU ARE SET!
+Have fun!
 {% endcapture %}